Aaron Schock: Economy

-During the debate on the short-term Continuing Resolution that passed the House on February 19, 2011, Schock was successful in banning further funding for the creation of stimulus signs that highlight stimulus-related projects around the country.
+During the debate on the short-term continuing resolution that passed the House on February 19, 2011, Schock was successful in banning further funding for the creation of stimulus signs that highlight stimulus-related projects around the country.
 In July 2010, Schock's bill was selected as a winning proposal in a public outreach effort designed by House Republicans to highlight proposals aimed at reducing government spending.

 In February 2011, Schock was one of 23 Republicans who voted against an amendment that proposed cutting funding to the National Endowment for the Arts.

 In 2011, Schock and Delaware Democrat John Carney co-sponsored a bill that would use U.S. oil exploration to help fund a five-year federal highway construction project.
 The bill had not been voted on as of April 2012.

 Schock has signed the Americans for Tax Reform Taxpayer Protection Pledge, promising not to vote for any new taxes.
 Schock was a supporter of free-trade agreements with Colombia, Panama, and South Korea, which passed the House in fall 2011.

-In September 2011, Schock and Democrat Leonard Boswell introduced the Help Veterans Own Franchises Act, which would allow tax credits for the establishment of franchises owned by veterans.
+In September 2011, Schock and Iowa Democrat Leonard Boswell introduced the Help Veterans Own Franchises Act, which would allow tax credits for the establishment of franchises owned by veterans.
 As of April 2012, the bill was in committee.

 Energy and environment

 In 2009, Schock voted to secure $23 million for restoration and conservation of the Illinois and Mississippi Rivers.

-In April 2010, Biofuels Digest named Congressman Aaron Schock as #8 in the top ten groups of individuals that "make it happen for renewables, bioenergy in DC."
+In April 2010, Biofuels Digest named Schock as #8 in the top ten groups of individuals that "make it happen for renewables, bioenergy in DC."
 Schock, who says energy is the issue that people most want to talk about, supports eliminating federal taxes on the production of renewable energy.

-In March 2011, Schock signed on as an original co-sponsor to a proposal by Republican Congressman Devin Nunes of California called "A Roadmap for America's Energy future" (H.R.
+In March 2011, Schock signed on as a co-sponsor to a proposal by Republican Congressman Devin Nunes of California called "A Roadmap for America's Energy Future" (H.R.
 909), a comprehensive plan focusing on policies that promote the production of a broad range of domestic energy supplies including traditional resources as well as renewable and alternative energy sources.